 Final Salary Pension transfer values can be significant and that, unfortunately, attracts the scammers so it is important to be on your guard.
 Some scams can be quite sophisticated so it is important to diligently check out your advisers and ask plenty of hard questions.
 Be particularly careful of anything ‘offshore’ and remember if anything appears to be too good to be true it probably is.

 The answer to the should I transfer my pension question is therefore far from straightforward.
 Mistakes can be costly and it is always best to seek out independent financial advice from those with experience of the transfer process who are able to talk through the issues based on your own personal circumstances.
+Should you have any questions simply complete the contact box below and we will Email you an answer (no cost or obligation)

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.
 Past performance is no guarantee of future returns.
 The value of your investment is not guaranteed and you may not get back the full amount invested.